rl-institut/multi-vector-simulator/docs/model/components.rst

 =========================================================

 Condensing power plants are added as transformers with one input (fuel) and one output (electricity), while CHP plants are defined with two outputs (electricity and heat).
-The parameters `dispatch_price`, `efficiency` and `installedCap` need to be given for the electrical output power (and nominal heat output) of the power plant, while fuel costs need to be included in the `dispatch_price` of the fuel source.
+The parameters :ref:`dispatch_price <dispatchprice-label>`, :ref:`efficiency <efficiency-label>` and :ref:`installedCap <installedcap-label>` need to be given for the electrical output power (and nominal heat output) of the power plant, while fuel costs need to be included in the :ref:`dispatch_price <dispatchprice-label>` of the fuel source.

 The ratio between the heat and electricity output of a CHP is currently simulated as fix values.
 This might be changed in the future by using the `ExtractionTurbineCHP <https://oemof-solph.readthedocs.io/en/latest/usage.html#extractionturbinechp-component>`_ or the `GenericCHP <https://oemof-solph.readthedocs.io/en/latest/usage.html#genericchp-component>`_ component of oemof, see `issue #803 <https://github.com/rl-institut/multi-vector-simulator/issues/803>`_